wotakumoe/wotaku/Glossary/manga.md

 ![We are Magical Boys](/static/glossary/manga/raw.jpg)

+#### Simulpub
+Simultaneous publication, meaning releasing and translating the latest chapters alongside their country of origin.

+#### Backfilling
+When the translation of a series starts at the latest chapters, with the publisher later working on the rest, starting from the beginning.

 #### Sound Effects
 Sound effects in manga visualizes the characters physical or mental state, environment of the scenario, motions or just sounds(obviously).